magor123/interactive-tutorials/tutorials/learn-c.org/en/Recursion.md

 Exercise
 --------

-Define a new function that will computer the factorial function (5! = 5x4x3x2x1).
+Define a new function called `factorial()` that will compute the factorial by recursive multiplication (5! = 5x4x3x2x1).

 Tutorial Code
 -------------